Vivek Ramanujan

 Vivek Ramanujan*, Mitchell Wortsman*, Aniruddha Kembhavi, Ali Farhadi, Mohammad Rastegari

-Computer Vision and Pattern Recognition 2020
+Computer Vision and Pattern Recognition, 2020

 We demonstrate that you can find untrained subnetworks of common overparametrized convolutional neural networks at initialization that achieve performance similar to their densely trained counterparts.